Male sex work in popular culture: 1990s

 Keith Froelich directed The Toilers and the Wayfarers.
 That film, released in 1996, has Matt Klemp and Andrew Woodhouse play Dieter and Philip, two runaway hustlers in Minneapolis.
 In 1996 alone there were five other films featuring male sex worker protagonists.
 One was Hustler White, directed by Rick Castro and Bruce LaBruce, featuring Tony Ward playing Monti.
 Another was The Unveiling, directed by Rodney Evans.
 There was also Anne Fontaine's French film, Tapin du soir, which was included in L'Amour est à réinventer.
 This was one of ten collected short films about life in France in the time of AIDS.
 The same year, Everett Lewis directed Skin & Bone.
 In the film, B. Wyatt, Garret Scullin, and Alan Boyce play Harry, Billy, and Dean, three Los Angeles hustlers who are in different stages of their careers.
 Additionally, Scott Silver directed Johns, with Lukas Haas and David Arquette playing Donner and John.

 In the later 1990s, films such as "Private Shows", by Blaine Hopkins and Stephen Winter, From the Edge of the City, by Constantine Giannaris, and "Hard", by John Huckert, would feature male sex worker protagonists.
 In From the Edge of the City a company of young Pontic Greeks refugees from Russia live in Menidi, a suburb in the edge of Athens.
 Sasha, the main character, quits his job and collides with his father.
 His situation spurs him to chase the easy money, ending up in the dark world of prostitution and drugs.
-Miroslav Caslavka would play Marek in the Czechoslovakian film, Mandragora.
+Miroslav Čáslavka would play Marek in the Czechoslovak film Mandragora.
 It would be the last of Wiktor Grodecki's trilogy of films about male prostitution, the other two being Not Angels But Angels and Body Without Soul.
 Douglas Spain would play Carlos Amando in the film Star Maps, Dane Ritter would play Ben Taylor in In the Flesh, and Vincent Martiz would play Quentin in The School of Flesh.
 Additionally, Michael Imperioli and James Duval would play Allen Hayden and Jaime in River Made to Drown In.
 Otherwise, Jesse Bradford would play Johnny in Speedway Junky, a young man with dreams of becoming a stock car racer drifts into the world of prostitution in Las Vegas.
 Daniel Auteuil would play Pierre in the French film The Escort (Mauvaise Passe).
 The character Pierre leaves his family and flees to London to work on a novel.
 There he meets Tom (played by Stuart Townsend), a male escort, who leads Pierre into his underground world of sex and money.